Sets of recurrence as bases for the positive integers: Largeness and equidistribution

 where the implicit constant depends only on $\a$ and $\e_0$. \end{theorem}

-We begin by proving a technical proposition which describes local sparsity of the complement of $2 \ttimes \A{\e}{\a}$.
-We wish to point out that this is a slightly stronger type of statement than Theorem \ref{pos::equi::thm}, since sets with asymptotic density $1$ can easily have large gaps.
+We begin by proving a technical proposition which describes local sparsity of the complement of $2 {} \A{\e}{\a}$.
+We wish to point out that this is a slightly stronger type of statement than Theorem \ref{pos::equi::thm}, since even sets with extremely slow asymptotic growth can contain many consecutive elements.